 Born at 1pm on 22 November 2000 in Gloucestershire Royal Hospital, Zac grew up in the small market town of Lydney on the west bank of the River Severn in the Forest of Dean, Gloucestershire, for the first 20 years of his life.

 Family and Background

-In 1942, Charles George Box – Zac’s Great-Great-Grandfather – was awarded an OBE by King George VI in the King’s birthday honours list for his role as Chief Constable and Air Raid Precautions Controller for Great Yarmouth during the Second World War.
+In 1942, Charles George Box – Zac’s maternal Great-Great-Grandfather – was awarded an OBE by King George VI in the King’s birthday honours list for his role as Chief Constable and Air Raid Precautions Controller for Great Yarmouth during the Second World War.
+Later, in the 1953 New Year honours list, Charles – who had been appointed Chief Constable of Southampton Borough Police Force in 1947 – was awarded the King’s Police and Fire Services Medal.
 He had also completed a stint as President of the Association of Chief Police Officers for England and Wales.
 Through his duties he hosted tens – if not hundreds – of engagements with senior politicians, members of the Royal Family and military leaders.

 Below, Charles is seen in a car with Field Marshal Bernard Law Montgomery, 1st Viscount Montgomery of Alamein (more commonly known as ‘Monty’ or ‘The Spartan General’), a senior military figure who served in both World Wars and the Irish War of Independence, as he waves to crowds.
 Charles was also a member of the United Grand Lodge of England, a Masonic institution which has been led by their current ‘Grand Master’ – HRH Prince Edward, the Duke of Kent – since 1967.